crossfidev/Plexus-Pool/docs/developer/data_encoding.rst

 The ``data_encoding`` library
 =============================

-Throughout the Tezos protocol, data is serialized so that it can be used via RPC, written to disk, or placed in a block.
+Throughout the mineplex protocol, data is serialized so that it can be used via RPC, written to disk, or placed in a block.
 This serialization/de-serialization is handled via the `data-encoding <https://opam.ocaml.org/packages/data-encoding/>`_